Frederic-vW/hodgkin-huxley-2d/README.md

 - `blocks = [ [[1,15], [5,10]] ]`

 ### Example-1
-Stimulation in the lower left corner generates a travelling wave which breaks at and merges after the conduction blocks.
+Stimulation in the lower left corner generates a travelling wave along a narrow channel formed by the left boundary and the conduction block defined by `blocks`, an early after-depolarization within the partially refractory region generates a spiral wave.
-After-depolarization does not change the qualitative behaviour of a travelling wave.
 Parameters:
 `N = 128, T = 10000, t0 = 2000, dt = 0.01, s = 1.0, D = 1, C = 1, gNa = 120, gK = 36, gL = 0.3, VNa = 115, VK = -12, VL = 10.6, I = 45.0`